-The term non-transition indicates, that those commands do not cause any FSM transition of the DDC-CT controller.
-Such a command may be issued at any time by any TDAQ application, including the parent run controller.
+The term non-transition emphasizes that those commands do not cause any finite state machine transition.
+An nt-command may be issued by any TDAQ application (including the parent run controller).

-The format and meaning of the commands is defined in the PVSS-II application.
-The mapping of the run control transitions onto commands for DCS is done in the DDC-CT configuration.
+The content of a command (both run control and nt-command) and its execution is the responsibility of DCS's PVSS application.
+Mapping of the run control transitions onto certain set of commands on DCS is to be done in the DDC-CT configuration.